 If “metamorphosis” is understood not in terms of identity but simply as transformation that does not imply sameness, then it becomes a valid concept.
 And in as much as Goethe in his Metamorphosis of Plants has demonstrated many important transformations he has made an important contribution to plant morphology.

-Another problem of much evolutionary morphology is that, contrary to what is often said, organs are not directly derived from one another in a strict genealogical sense: organisms give rise to one another, but not organs (see Sattler 1994, Fig. 7).
+Besides the danger of an implicit essentialism or 1:1 correspondence, another problem of much evolutionary morphology is that, contrary to what is often said, structures are not directly derived from one another in a strict genealogical sense: organisms give rise to one another, but not structures (see Sattler 1994, Fig. 7).
 Although this seems obvious, it has often been ignored, but now it seems to be increasingly recognized in evo-devo (evolutionary developmental biology): ontogenies change during evolution.
 Zimmermann (1930/1959) knew this long ago when he emphasized hologeny, which refers to the continuum of successive ontogenies.
 He saw clearly that evolution involves the transformation of ontogenies.
 Kupiec (2009) referred to ontophylogenesis.
-Consequently the change of whole ontogenies needs to be compared (not just isolated organs that supposedly have a 1:1 correspondence), and then we notice that this change may lead to transformations that supersede 1:1 correspondences and lead to partial correspondences, which require the concept of partial homology.
+Consequently the change of whole ontogenies needs to be compared (not just isolated structures that supposedly have a 1:1 correspondence), and then we notice that this change may lead to transformations that supersede 1:1 correspondences and lead to partial correspondences, which require the concept of partial homology.
 I proposed a partial homology concept (as a semi-quantitative homology concept) over 50 years ago (in 1966), but it was not well received by many typologists and evolutionary morphologists who, like typologists, insisted that all homology must be total, that is, 1:1 correspondence (or essential similarity).
-However, “taking distance from the traditional, all-or-nothing approach according to which two structures are either homologous or nonhomologous, since the ’80s of the past century several authors have been defending the view that all assessments of homology are by necessity partial” (Minelli 2016).
+However, "taking distance from the traditional, all-or-nothing approach according to which two structures are either homologous or nonhomologous, since the '80s of the past century several authors have been defending the view that all assessments of homology are by necessity partial" (Minelli 2016).
 Research in evo-devo has provided further corroboration for this view (Minelli and Fusco 2013).
 Now we have much evidence for partial homologies even at the molecular level.
-For example, during the development of the phylloclades of Ruscus aculeatus genes are expressed that are normally expressed in the developmental pathways of stems (shoot apex) and leaves (Hirayama et al. 2007), which is compatible with the morphological conclusions of Cooney-Sovetts and Sattler (1987) that these phylloclades are partially homologous to leaves and stems.
+For example, during the development of the phylloclades of Ruscus aculeatus genes are expressed that are normally expressed in the shoot apex and leaves (Hirayama et al. 2007), which is compatible with the morphological conclusions of Cooney-Sovetts and Sattler (1987) that these phylloclades are partially homologous to shoots and leaves.
 Also on the basis of molecular genetic research, Eckardt and Baum (2010) concluded that, “it is now generally accepted that compound leaves express both leaf and shoot properties.”
 Agnes Arber knew that long ago, without evidence from molecular genetics, when she proposed her partial-shoot theory of the leaf (Arber 1950).
 It was also evident from many purely morphological studies of leaf development (see, for example, Rutishauser and Sattler 1997, Lacroix et al. 2003).
 Furthermore, in many other cases the notion of partial homology appears more appropriate than that of traditional total homology (see, for example, Rutishauser and Isler 2001, Rutishauser 2016, Prenner and Rudall 2007, Prenner et al. 2011).
 Because of the mixing of traits and gene expression of different structures, some authors referred to “mixed homology” (see Rutishauser 2005, p.
 132).
 Minelli (1998, 2016) referred to factorial or combinatorial homology.
 We can conclude then that purely morphological research and evidence from molecular genetics undermine essentialism and the exclusive insistence on the concept of traditional homology (1:1 correspondence), which, however, does not mean that essentialism and the notion of traditional homology are totally useless.
 Within the broader framework of evo-devo they may remain useful where evidence for 1:1 correspondence exists.
 In fact, total homology can be seen as a special case of a quantitative homology concept when the homology is 100% (see below in the section on The Fuzzy Worldview or the Continuum).

 The notions of partial homology, mixed homology, and combinatorial homology transcend essentialism and are more in line with other worldviews.
 But before I turn to these other worldviews I want to comment on the meaning and the use of categories.
 Essentialists understand categories such as root, stem and leaf as realities.
 On the other hand, nominalists use categories only as conceptual tools that lack an inherent reality.
 A third way of using categories – the middle way – is in terms of Korzybski’s map analogy: they are considered a map that refers to the territory of reality.
 Obviously, as Korzybski has so well demonstrated through his Structural Differential (see Stockdale), “a map is not the territory” (Korzybski 1994).
 But a map, especially a good one, can represent important aspects of the territory of reality.
 Thus, if we consider the root-stem-leaf framework of mainstream morphology, we can say that it represents important aspects of plant morphology, but not the territory of reality because “whatever you might say something "is", it is not” (Korzybski 1994).
 Whatever you might say belongs to the verbal level and not to the un-speakable reality.
 Hence, whatever you might say a plant form “is”, it is not.
 Its ultimate reality remains shrouded in mystery, a mystery, which includes both the observed and the observer.